 - £88 on gifts and keepsakes.

-- £102 on entrance to the Flamsbana railway, voted the most beautiful train journey in the world.
-You can see whether we thought it was worth the money!)
+- £102 on entrance to the Flamsbana railway, voted the most beautiful train journey in the world (click the link to see if we thought it was worth the money!)

-- We paid £29 fuel for motorbikes and the generator.
+- £29 – fuel for motorbikes and the motorhome generator.

 - £3.71 on motorhome parking for the day at Alesund